 To finish off your lasagne

-- To assemble the lasagne, ladle a thin layer of ragù on the bottom of the baking dish.
+- To assemble the lasagne, ladle a thin layer of ragù on the bottom of the medium to large baking dish.
 Top with a layer of lasagne sheets – don’t worry about overlapping sheets here.
 Follow this with another layer of ragù – be more generous this time; using the back of the spoon push it right to the edge.
 Follow with a layer of béchamel.
 Sprinkle over a generous handful of grated Parmigiano Reggiano.

 - Repeat these steps (pasta, ragù, béchamel, and Parmigiano Reggiano cheese) to use up both sauces and pasta.
 There should be at least 5 layers of pasta and the top should be sprinkled with Parmigiano Reggiano.